Caring responsibilities: siblings of children with disability

 How to work out caring responsibilities

-Here are some things to think about when you’re working out what caring responsibilities are OK for your typically developing child:
+Here are some things to think about when you’re working out what caring responsibilities are OK for your other child or children:

-- Try to give your child a choice about how much she helps her sibling.
-For example, ‘Sam, I was hoping you could sit with Sophie while she does her stretches.
+- Try to give your child a choice about how much they help their sibling.
+For example, ‘Sophie, I was hoping you could sit with Sam while she does her stretches.
 Would you be happy to do that?’

 - Think about whether your child is old enough to take on the responsibility.
 Some responsibilities like personal care-giving tasks or supervising a sibling might not be OK.